 - Spend some time connecting with people.
 10 minutes twice a week at first will really get the ball rolling.
 You can import your email list from Outlook to search for people you know, use the Search bar on the top right of LinkedIn to search for people, or go through a friend’s connections for people you know.
 Once you start connecting, LinkedIn will automatically offer suggestions to connect in the upper right-hand side each time you log in.
 Go through these, but never send an invitation to someone you don’t know.

 Do you have questions about setting up a new LinkedIn personal profile?
 Are you having trouble with something?
-Let us know so we can help; simply leave your question in the comments section.
+Let us know so we can help.